Buyers Guide

 Support

-Tauntaun Riders: B – You get two with the Echo Base box and you can run one more in any Rebel list or TWO more in an Echo Base Battle Force.
+Tauntaun Riders: B – Rated a little lower because you already get two with the Echo Base box and you can run one more in any Rebel list or TWO more in an Echo Base Battle Force.
 It mainly does shine in that Battle Force, luckily that box will obviously set you up well for trying exactly that!

 Swoop Bikes (Merc): C – It’s the only cheap speeder option at all for Rebels but there haven’t been a ton of lists that really take advantage of that so far